 With high energy costs and a warming planet that needs cleaner fuel sources, the time has never been better to get involved with solar energy.
+One of the easiest solar projects to wet your feet with is a simple solar still.
 DIY Solar Projects (Creative Publishing International, 2011) by Eric Smith contains how-to instructions for many achievable, clever projects you can make and install in order to create your own solar lifestyle.
-Hundreds of people are doing it, and you can too.
+Once you learn how to make a solar water distiller, you’ll be ready to take on other sun-powered projects!
 The following excerpt is taken from the chapter, “Solar Still.”

 Make Your Own Distilled Water